-The main thing that determines your weight class is your height.
-Somebody who is 6′ tall cannot compete as a lightweight, but somebody who is 5’5″ will fit there perfectly.
+Your height and bone structure determine your weight class.
+By default, a tall man cannot compete as a lightweight, whereas somebody who is 5’5″ will fit there perfectly.

-Back in the day I read that you should weigh 0,5-0,7 kilos per centimeter of height.
-Which means that if you are 185 cm tall, you will have to be at least 0,5 x 185 = 92,5 kg in order to start taking advantage of your levers and lift weights that the smaller guys cannot touch.
-Question is, who can get so heavy without getting over 20 % or more body fat.
+Back in the day, I read that you should weigh 0.5-0.7 kilos per centimeter of height.
+Therefore, if you are 185cm/6’1″ tall, you will have to be at least 0.5×185 = 92.5kg/203.5lbs to take advantage of your levers and lift heavy stuff.
+The question is, who can get there without turning into a bag of lard or injecting drugs?

-In brief, being heavier will help you lift more weight.
-Question is, why would you get fat as hell to lift some arbitrary numbers as a natural?
-You are still not going to break records, unless you compete in 100% natural federations which do not exist unless we are talking about a garage meet between you and your father.
+Why would you get fat as hell to lift some arbitrary numbers as a natural?
+You are not going to break records anyway unless you compete in 100% natural federations which do not exist.
 I am dead serious.
-I’ve witnessed many gym meets and guess who won them?
+I’ve witnessed many gym meets.
+Guess who won them?
 The steroid users going to the gym.
-Even at such a low level there is no way to compete against drug free lifters.
-And before you start talking about how there are federation which perform “unexpected doping tests”, ask yourself the following: when was the last time you’ve seen Santa?
-There is no such thing as professional strength athletes who are natural, not in 2015.